Ammonium hydroxide poisoningAqueous - ammonia

 - Medicines to treat symptoms

-Survival past 48 hours usually indicates recovery will occur.
-If a chemical burn occurred in the eye, permanent blindness will probably result.
+Survival past 48 hours usually means the person will recover.
+If the chemical burned their eye, permanent blindness will probably occur in that eye.

-How well a patient does depends on the strength of the chemical and how fast the poison wasdiluted and neutralized.
+How well a person does depends on the strength of the chemical and how fast it was diluted and neutralized.
 Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach are possible.